Transitioning to the GS1 Standard

 - The GTIN and other key product attributes are automatically identified when the barcode is scanned.

 - To learn more about GS1 Healthcare, please visit www.gs1.org/healthcare.

 When Will We Begin the Transition to GS1?

 We are working closely with healthcare providers who are leading GS1 adoption to ensure that we are delivering what providers need related to the GS1 standards.

-- The transition to GS1 GTINs and barcodes is estimated to begin in August 2012 and continue in phases across all divisions of Boston Scientific.
+- The transition to GS1 GTINs and barcodes will begin in December 2013 and continue in phases across all divisions of Boston Scientific.

 - Our Cardiac Rhythm Management (CRM) products already use GTINs.
 There will be no change to existing CRM part numbers and barcodes.

 We are committed to helping you with this transition, including frequent updates.